You are here

 Q: I have received my Notice of Grant Award (NGA).
 What do I need to do to activate the award?

-A: Read your NGA very carefully because it has important information regarding your award.
-It includes the information on how to activate your award.
-Awards must be activated within 6 months of the award date, but can not be activated from October 1 through November 30.
+A: Read your NGA very carefully because it contains important information, including how to activate your award.
+Awards must be activated within six months of the award date, but cannot be activated from October 1 through November 30.
 To activate the award, you must complete the PHS 416-5 form and have your Institutional Business Office submit it on your behalf.
 If you have a postdoctoral F32 award, you also need to complete a Payback Agreement form.
 Predoctoral F31 awardees do not have a payback agreement.
-These forms can be found at http://grants.nih.gov/grants/forms.htm under the “Training Forms” heading.
+These forms can be found in the NIH Grants and Funding Forms Library.

 Q: I know that I need to complete an annual progress report for my fellowship.
-What form do I use?
+What form should I use?

 A: Annual progress reports use the PHS 416-9 form.
-This form can be found at http://grants.nih.gov/grants/forms.htm under the “Fellowship” heading.
+This form can be found in the NIH Grants and Funding Forms Library.

 Q: I need to terminate my fellowship.
 What form do I use?

-A: To terminate your fellowship, you need to complete the Termination Notice form (PHS 416-7) that can be found at http://grants.nih.gov/grants/forms.htm under the “Training Forms” heading.
-This form needs to be submitted by your Institutional Business Office to NIDCD Grants Management.
+A: To terminate your fellowship, you need to complete the Termination Notice form (PHS 416-7) found in the NIH Grants and Funding Forms Library.
+This form must be submitted by your Institutional Business Office to NIDCD Grants Management.